luciangreen/SSI/README.md

 # 1. Install manually

 Download <a href="http://github.com/luciangreen/SSI/">this repository</a>, <a href="http://github.com/luciangreen/listprologinterpreter/">List Prolog Interpreter</a> (LPI) and the repositories which LPI is dependent on.
+The <a href="https://github.com/luciangreen/Languages"> Languages repository</a> enables SSI to be run in different languages.

 # 2. Or Install from List Prolog Package Manager (LPPM)